-Elisabeth Yohko Glass is one of the most versatile violinists of her generation.
-In addition to her engagements as guest first concertmaster at the Staatskapelle Berlin, she performs solo, gives chamber music recitals and is also in demand as a teacher.
+Elisabeth is one of the most versatile violinists of her generation.
+In addition to her engagement as stellvertretender 1.
+Konzertmeister in the orchestra of the Deutsche Oper Berlin, she performs solo, gives chamber music recitals and is also in demand as a teacher.

 She continues to enjoy a sparkling career as a solo violinist.
 From the moment she took 1st Prize and the J.S.Bach Prize at the International Yehudi Menuhin Competition in England, triumphing as the youngest musician, she has attracted plaudits for her performances on the stages of Europe and Japan.
 She has taken up repeated engagements at the Berliner Philharmoniker, the Rundfunk-Sinfonieorchester Berlin, the Orquestra Nacional d´Espagna, the London Symphony Orchestra, the “Rai” Orchestras in Italy and the Gewandhausorchester in Leipzig, to name but a few.
 Yehudi Menuhin, Kurt Masur, Herbert Blomstedt, Christian Thielemann have all mentored her at various stages.

-With her colleagues from various Berlin orchestras she has found a home in the chambermusic series of her hometown.
+Together with members of her family she leads an own concert series in her hometown.
 Concert engagements recently led her to Japan and Europe.

 Teaching takes up a substantial portion of her time.
 While still a student she assisted Prof. U.-M. Haiberg.
 Today she gives music classes as part of the instruction offered by the orchestra’s academy.
 Her three children are all award-winning string players and in tertiary education.
 When at home, they enjoy family sessions of chamber music, with Elisabeth often accompanying on viola.